 Conventionally this is an area where self builders pioneer, particularly in terms of sustainable construction.
 Where developers were happy to stick with proven methods of construction that suited buyer demand, many self builders were and still are, willing to research, invest and try something a little different in order to achieve an individual home that meets their needs.
 You only have to watch a couple of episodes of ‘Grand Designs’ before you come across an unusual build method.

-In light of increasing housing demand, skills shortages and the targets set by The Code for Sustainable Homes, the Government is encouraging the house-building sector to use and develop MMC in an attempt to meet these challenges.
+In light of increasing housing demand, skills shortages and higher sustainability standards, the Government is encouraging the house-building sector to use and develop MMC in an attempt to meet these challenges.